D

 Go-to-Market Strategy: Distribution Channels:

-• Digital Platforms: Leverages improved technology and data sharing as part of its integrated kidney care initiatives.
+• Digital Platforms: Emphasizes improved technology and data sharing in its integrated care initiatives.

 Customer Portfolio: Enterprise Customers:

-• Customer Concentration: No single commercial payor accounted for more than 10% of total U.S. dialysis revenues in 2024.
+• Customer Concentration: No single commercial payor accounted for more than 10% of total U.S. dialysis revenues for the year ended December 31, 2025.

 Geographic Revenue Distribution: